king-tri-ton/wa-sender-en/readme.md

-## WhatsApp Sender
+## WA Sender (WhatsApp Newsletter)

-WhatsApp Sender is a program built on the original codebase of [alright](https://github.com/Kalebu/alright) by [Kalebu](https://github.com/Kalebu).
+WA Sender is a program built on the original codebase of [alright](https://github.com/Kalebu/alright) by [Kalebu](https://github.com/Kalebu).
 It allows users to send bulk messages on WhatsApp.

 ---